Table of Contents

 Why New Cars Are Safer Than Older Cars

-Before we discuss small cars’ risks versus large vehicles, it is crucial to understand that all new cars have a general safety advantage over older vehicles.
-Even the National Highway Traffic Safety Administration has made a uniquely clear statement: New Cars Are Safer Cars.
+Before we discuss small carsโ risks versus large vehicles, it is crucial to understand that new cars have a general safety advantage over older vehicles.
+Even the National Highway Traffic Safety Administration has made a clear statement: New Cars Are Safer Cars.
 Over the years, vehicle manufacturers have made incredible improvements to vehicle designs and safety features.
-These improvements have reduced the severity of injuries that are sustained in a motor vehicle collision (which, in turn, reduces the number of fatalities that are suffered in auto accidents).
+These improvements have helped reduce the severity of injuries that are sustained in a motor vehicle collision, which, in turn, reduces the number of fatalities that are suffered in auto accidents.

 Many of the classic American cars of the 1950s and 1960s were large.
 Manufacturers such as Cadillac advertised a comfortable, luxurious ride with plenty of space inside the vehicle.
 The downsides of this feature did not become apparent until the gas crisis of the 1970s.
 With gas in such short supply, suddenly smaller was better.

 Unfortunately, manufacturers had not yet learned how to design small vehicles that could withstand collisions.
 These smaller vehicles were highly vulnerable on the road.
-Today’s small cars carry new safety features that mitigate some of these risks.
+Todayโs small cars carry new safety features that mitigate some of these risks.
+In serious collisions involving vehicle size disparities, accident lawyers can help evaluate liability and assist victims in pursuing legal claims related to the crash.

 Crumple Zones

-You may not even know about one of these critical safety features – the crumple zone.
+You may not even know about one of these critical safety features, which is the crumple zone.
 Crumple zones are areas within the structure of your vehicle that are designed to collapse on impact.
 This collapse absorbs the force of the collision and diverts it away from the occupants of the car.
-Bumpers are areas for absorbing impact, but your vehicle’s steel frame can collapse in other areas, too.
+Bumpers are areas for absorbing impact, but your vehicleโs steel frame can collapse in other areas, too.

-We sometimes see drivers around California who fail to replace their bumpers after an accident.
-Doing so leaves the car without critical, life-saving protection in the event of a collision.
-Even a minor rear-end collision could leave you with devastating injuries if your rear bumper doesn’t protect you.
+Some drivers around California fail to replace their bumpers after an accident.
+Doing so leaves the car without critical safety protection in the event of a collision.
+Even a minor rear-end collision could leave you with serious injuries if your rear bumper doesnโt protect you.

 Safer Systems

-You must understand how the safety features work on your particular vehicle.
-One troubling study found that many drivers did not.
+It is important to understand how the safety features work on your particular vehicle.
+Research shows that many drivers do not fully understand how their vehicle’s safety features work.
 For example, many drivers thought the car would automatically brake for them in vehicles with a collision warning system.
-They did not understand the car only provided warnings that a collision was imminent.
+They did not understand that the car only provided warnings that a collision was imminent.

 It seems logical that, if bigger cars are safer, we should all drive them to reduce our risk of injury and death on the road.
 But a larger vehicle is not necessarily right for every driver.
 Here are some factors that might lead you to consider a lighter, smaller vehicle:

 In many cases, small vehicles have better handling than larger vehicles.
-Drivers can respond to dangers in the road more quickly when driving a small car with better maneuverability.
-These extra seconds can make the difference between life and death when you are on the roadway.
+Drivers can respond to dangers on the road more quickly when driving a small car with better maneuverability.
+These extra seconds can be vital for preventing a collision.
 Of course, large vehicles have different degrees of maneuverability.

 The center of gravity on a sport utility vehicle is higher than that of other cars.
 It is easier to tip over an SUV than a small car that is lower to the ground.
 It also means that drivers who are not used to driving an SUV might be more likely to roll the vehicle.
-A rollover can be probable during rain, sleet, snow, and other conditions in which the roadway is slick.
+A rollover is more likely to occur during rain, sleet, snow, and other conditions that make the roadway slick.

-Safety is mainly in the driver’s control.
-Responsible, attentive driving will prevent more collisions and keep occupants safer than relying on your vehicle to keep you safe during an accident.
-Suppose you are more familiar with smaller cars, and you feel more comfortable driving them.
-In that case, you may also be safer in a smaller car.
+Safety is mainly in the driverโs control.
+Responsible, attentive driving can help prevent more collisions and keep occupants safer than relying on your vehicle to keep you safe during an accident.
+If you are more comfortable and experienced driving smaller cars, you may be safer continuing to drive them.

 Safety Rankings